 - Features full-color illustrations of both seed and plant, allowing for rapid identification at multiple stages of development

-- Includes image, identification methods, use cases and control for over 180 plants
+- Presents various identification methods and use cases for over 180 plants

 Farm advisors, teachers, students, farmers and public agronomy workers